-Design an Illustrator CS3 workflow for video production
+Designing an Illustrator workflow for video production

-When you import Illustrator CS3 files into video production applications, you can save production time by setting up Illustrator CS3 files for maximum efficiency:
+When you import Illustrator files into video production applications, you can save production time by setting up Illustrator files for maximum efficiency:

-• Customize the new document profile-You can customize the default settings for new files by editing the new document profile that Illustrator CS3 uses for video files.
+• Customize the new document profile-You can customize the default settings for new files by editing the new document profile that Illustrator CS6 uses for video files.
 You can set the default Artboard Size to match your most frequently used After Effects composition size.
 In addition, you can customize the contents of any palette.
-For example, if your shop has a standard set of Illustrator CS3 graphic styles or symbols, you can save them into the new document profile, and they'll be available in every Illustrator CS3 document you create.
+For example, if your shop has a standard set of Illustrator CS6 graphic styles or symbols, you can save them into the new document profile, and they'll be available in every Illustrator CS6 document you create.
 As you create documents using the File > New command, you can adjust the artboard size, orientation, and document color mode in the New Document dialog box.

-• Create document templates-A template is a customized Illustrator CS3 document that creates an untitled document when you open it.
+- Create document templates-A template is a customized Illustrator CS6 document that creates an untitled document when you open it.
 You can use templates to create frequently used documents that differ from your customized new document profile.
-There's only one difference between saving a document as a document or as a template: To save a document as a template, choose Illustrator CS3 Template from the Format menu in the Save As dialog box.
-Open a template using the same methods you use to open a document.

-• To copy paths between Illustrator and After Effects, make sure that the AICB and Preserve Paths options are selected in the Files & Clipboard section of the Illustrator Preferences dialog box.
-If you don't select AICB in Illustrator, After Effects prompts you when you attempt to paste the path. • Control layer dimensions-If you import an Illustrator document into After Effects and the Illustrator document dimensions aren't what you expect, specify the layer dimensions in the Illustrator CS3 document.
-By default, an Illustrator CS3 document imports using the largest area covered by all objects, not the artboard size.
-To override the default behavior, specify a document size by drawing a rectangle in Illustrator CS3, and with the rectangle selected, choose Object > Crop Area > Make.
-This command sets the outer bounds of the document to the size of the rectangle.
-Areas outside the artboard are still clipped even if you extended the rectangle past the artboard.
+There's only one difference between saving a document as a document or as a template: To save a document as a template, choose Illustrator CS6 Template from the Format menu in the Save As dialog box.
+Open a template using the same methods you use to open a document. - To copy paths between Illustrator and After Effects, make sure that the AICB and Preserve Paths options are selected in the Files & Clipboard section of the Illustrator Preferences dialog box.
+If you don't select AICB in Illustrator, After Effects prompts you when you attempt to paste the path. - Control layer dimensions-If you import an Illustrator document into After Effects and the Illustrator document dimensions aren't what you expect, specify the layer dimensions in the Illustrator CS6 document.

-Edit Illustrator CS3 files from within After Effects projects
+Editing Illustrator CS6 files within After Effects projects

-Whenever you have an Illustrator CS3 file in an After Effects project, you can open the file in Illustrator CS3 directly from After Effects.
-To open an Illustrator CS3 file, select it in the Project panel and choose Edit > Edit Original.
-When you save the file in Illustrator CS3, the file is automatically updated in After Effects.
+You can open Illustrator CS6 files in After Effects projects directly from After Effects.
+To open an Illustrator CS6 file, select it in the Project panel and choose Edit > Edit Original.
+When you save the file in Illustrator CS6, the file is automatically updated in After Effects